-- A. Local staff will continue to work with the U.S. Bureau of the Census and other Federal agencies in collecting, tabulating, and distributing Census data. - B. Staff support in setting up the managerial infrastructure for the Bureau and for the LUCA, CTPP, and BAS programs. - C. Local staff will also track American Communities Survey (ACS) data related to the Lincoln MPO and overall transportation planning process. - D. Develop summary reports and tabulations of the new 2010 Census data, annual ACS data and CTPP data.
+- A. Local staff will continue to work with the U.S. Bureau of the Census and other Federal agencies in collecting, tabulating, and distributing Census data. - B. Staff support in setting up the managerial infrastructure for the Bureau and for the LUCA, CTPP, and BAS programs. - C. Local staff will also track American Communities Survey (ACS) data related to the Lincoln MPO and overall transportation planning process. - D. Working with U.S. Bureau of the Census in making refinements to census track boundaries.